daudrusyadnurdin/marketing-analysis/README.md

 forums](https://discuss.streamlit.io).

-# Jalankan ini dari terminal
+# Run the command below from the terminal
---> lakukan copy paste
+--> copy paste

 $ streamlit run streamlit_app.py --server.enableCORS false --server.enableXsrfProtection false

-Akan muncul di kanan bawah pesan [run in Browser] --> pilih tombol tersebut dan akan masuk ke browser yang kita tuju.
+A message will appear at the bottom right of the screen [run in Browser] --> select the button and it will go to the browser we are aiming for.